jamashita/publikum/packages/monad/README.md

 ## Superposition

-Superposition is a `Try` packagefor TS that can deal with Promise.
+Superposition is a `Try` package for TS that can deal with Promise.

 ### What is `Try`?

 Many languages have `Exception` function.
-When an exceptions are thrown, that method immidiately shut the process and until the execption is caught, the shut-process goes up to the callees.
+When exceptions are thrown, that method immediately shut the process and until the exception is caught, the shut-process goes up to the callees.

 `Error` is called for `Exception` in JavaScript, TypeScript, but they are equivalent.

 ### Catch errors

-We can catch errors by using `try - catch` syntax. put the methods that may throw errors in `try` and if errors are thrown, `catch` can catch them.
+We can catch errors by using `try-catch` syntax. put the methods that may throw errors in `try` and if errors are thrown, `catch` can catch them.

 ```typescript